MaikKingma/clean-hexagonal-onion-docs/docs/4-create-author-command.md

 }
 ```
 This endpoint should create an Author from the given Data Transfer Object (DTO) (or payload) and call the register
-function of an author on the domain interaction layer service.
-The standard response should be empty with status code 202.
+function of an author on the domain layer service (a port / interface).
+The standard response should be empty with
+status
+code 202.

 > **Tip:** You can add the above snippet in a file ``./http/AuthorCommands.http`` which allows you to execute the
 > request from inside your IDE (if supported, IntelliJ does).